pablojvarela/selfspy/README.md

+> :warning:
+This is a **python3** fork of selfspy/selfspy project.\
+It is a migration to python3 from original python2.7.

 ### What is this?
 Selfspy is a daemon for Unix/X11, (thanks to @ljos!)
 Mac OS X and (thanks to @Foxboron) Windows, that continuously monitors and stores what you are doing on your computer.
 This way, you can get all sorts of nifty statistics and reminders on what you have been up to.
 It is inspired by the [Quantified Self](http://en.wikipedia.org/wiki/Quantified_Self)-movement and [Stephen Wolfram's personal key logging](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/).